MCLeitao/Python-Exercises/README.md

 **Ex076**: Create a program that has a unique tuple with product names and their respective prices, next.
 At the end, show a price list, organizing the data in tabular form.

 **Ex077**: Create a program that has a tuple with several words (do not use accents).
 After that, you must show, for each word, what are your vowels.

+## List (Part I)

+**Ex078**: Make a program that reads 5 numeric values and saves them in a list.
+At the end, show which was the highest and lowest value entered and their respective positions in the list.

+**Ex079**: Create a program where the user can enter several numeric values and register them in a list.
+If the number already exists inside, it will not be added.
+At the end, all the unique values entered will be displayed, in ascending order.

+**Ex080**: Create a program where the user can enter five numeric values and register them in a list, already in the correct insertion position (without using the sort ( )).
+At the end, show the ordered list on the screen.

+**Ex081**: Create a program that will read several numbers and put them on a list.
+After that, show: A) How many numbers were entered.
+B) The list of values, ordered descending.
+C) Whether value 5 was entered and whether or not it is in the list.

+**Ex082**: Create a program that will read multiple numbers and put them in a list.
+After that, create two extra lists that will contain only the even values and the odd values entered, respectively.
+At the end, show the content of the three lists generated.

+**Ex083**: Create a program where the user types any expression using parentheses.
+Your application should analyse whether the expression passed is with open and closed parentheses in the correct order.